Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

 - Medium Grit Foam Sanding Pads (Use code RAY10 to get 10% off your order)

-Preparing Furniture for Paint
+Preparing Dresser for Paint

-If I wanted to change the hardware to new hardware, I would have filled in the old hardware holes like this post on how to change hardware on a dresser explains.
+First things first, we have to prep.
+But with this paint, prep is super easy!
+First, I removed the hardware, like always, with my electric screwdriver.
+If I wanted to change the hardware to new ones, I would have filled in the old hardware holes like this post on how to change hardware on a dresser explains.

-Then I repaired a few small chipped veneer spots.
+Then, I repaired a few small chipped veneer spots.

-I used water to help shape the Kwikwood so I wouldn’t have to do much sanding, if any, once it was dry.
+I used water to help shape the Kwikwood, so I wouldn’t have to do much sanding, if any, once it was dry.
 Learn more about how to use KwikWood here.

 About an hour and a half later, the Kwikwood was dry.
-I lightly sanded the Kwikwood with 150 grit sandpaper while my husband mixed up the paint for the dresser.
+I lightly sanded it with 150 grit sandpaper while my husband mixed up the paint.
+To be honest, though… I didn’t sand more than a couple times back and forth over the Kwikwood.

-Painting Furniture with Heirloom Traditions Paint
+Painting Furniture Grey with Heirloom Traditions Paint

 Spraying Heirloom Traditions Paint

 It’s just a slight upgrade from my older Wagner FLEXiO 3000 that I love… and that I will still use.
-But, since they came out with a new model, I decided to try it and see how different it is and let you know if it’s good or not.
+But, since they came out with a new model, I decided to try it and see how different it is, and let you know if it’s good or not.

 Check out my guides on how to use the FLEXiO 3000 and how to use Wagner FLEXiO 3500 if you have these models.
 Check out my list of the best Wagner paint sprayers for furniture here.